FAForever/ice-adapter/README.md

 ```

 ### From Windows
-This should build with MSVC somehow...
+The easiest way seems to be MSYS2, but it should also compile with MSVC.

 ## Building for Linux
 Install libnice, jsoncpp, boost, giomm (may be part of glibmm) and cmake and compile.